 Even the best oral hygiene habits are not always effective against gum disease.
 Plaque can build up in places where your toothbrush and floss cannot reach.
 These are problem areas where gingivitis can develop.
-Early detection and treatment can prevent the situation from becoming a serious problem.
+If you have swollen or bleeding gums, don’t hesitate to contact our Atlanta gum disease treatment specialist.
+Early detection and gum disease treatment can prevent the situation from becoming a serious problem.

 Treatment for Gingivitis

 In its early stages, gingivitis can cause swelling or puffiness of the gums.
 Your gums may also bleed when you brush or floss your teeth.
-Treatment requires a thorough cleaning of the teeth and removal of the plaque deposits.
+Gingivitis treatment requires a thorough cleaning of the teeth and removal of the plaque deposits.
 Tartar or calculus buildup, due to the plaque, pushes the gums away from the tooth, creating pockets where bacteria grow.
 This can cause infection and inflammation.
+If you suffer from gingivitis, Atlanta gum disease treatment is an answer.

-Gingivitis needs to be treated as early as possible with a thorough cleaning.
+Gingivitis treatment needs to start as early as possible with a thorough cleaning.
 This cleaning includes the removal of the hard tartar, scaling and root planing.
 Having a full cleaning is often enough to stop the disease from progressing when proper home care is also administered.
-However, there are situations that require more extensive treatment.
+However, there are situations that require more extensive gum disease treatment.

 If gum disease is not treated, it can lead to serious infection of the gums and eventual resorption of the bone around the tooth.
 This can cause the tooth to loosen and fall out.
 Gum disease is one of the leading causes of tooth loss in older adults.